-Guided by Strategy 2020 - a collective plan of action for the IFRC and its member National Societies to tackle the major humanitarian and development challenges of this decade - the IFRC is committed to 'saving lives and changing minds'.
+The Strategy 2020 guides the collective plan of action for the IFRC and its member National Societies to respond to the major humanitarian and development challenges of this decade; the IFRC is committed to 'saving lives and changing minds'.

 The bi-ennial plan and budget for the IFRC is approved by the General Assembly.
 Once the plan and budget has been approved, the IFRC's Secretary General and senior management are responsible for securing the projected income and delivering on the plan's objectives.